HeshanPunch/Assignment1-Converter/README.md

 In this assignment, you’ll build a responsive static website to convert between metric units and imperial units (i.e., between kilograms and pounds, kilometres and miles, and Celsius and Fahrenheit).

+## How to run locally
+- This is not hosted yet
+1. Open in VSCode
+2. Use Live Server to run it, or use alternate way

 ## Instructions

 As indicated by your instructor, review the mathematical equations required to perform the following unit conversions: